devcodingskill/FairyTalesApp/README.md

 - Download
 https://fontsnetwork.com/fontello-font/

-Imaage use on the project
+Image use on the project
 https://unsplash.com/s/photos/disney-cartoon?license=free

 ## Document when problem come up on the project